-The Terra Sancta Museum

-A unique project in the world, centered around the Treasure of the Holy Sepulchre in Jerusalem erusalem is at the root of Christianity.
+The Terra Sancta Museum, a unique project in the world, centered around the Treasure of the Holy Sepulchre to support the Christian presence in Jerusalem Reserved for a limited number of major donors erusalem is at the root of Christianity.
 The Terra Sancta Museum was missing from the Holy City, which already has a Jewish Museum and a Museum for Islamic Art.
 The first section devoted to archaeology, inaugurated in 2017, immerses visitors in the places where the Christian faith was born.
 On October 2023, the Franciscans of the Holy Land will inaugurate the Historical Section of the Terra Sancta Museum.
 With your generosity.

-Christian Information Center

-THREE MAJOR OBJECTIVES

-Christian presence in Jerusalem by creating a unique museum of international scope, which presents the roots of Christianity and the Treasure of the Holy Sepulchre.
+THREE MAJOR OBJECTIVES We want to support the Christian presence in Jerusalem by creating a unique museum of international scope, which presents the roots of Christianity and the Treasure of the Holy Sepulchre.
 We want an exceptional place that allows residents, tourists and pilgrims from all over the world to discover, understand and sustain the Christian dimension of Jerusalem.
 As Franciscans and guardians of the Holy Places, we want to maintain the dialogue between cultures and religions in the spirit of openness and service that has motivated us for 800 years.